-Beginning March 26, 2021, instructors in most schools can create a Slack workspace that is limited to course membership.
-If you are familiar with Slack and think it could help your course, using the Canvas Slack tool to create a course workspace has several distinct advantages over requesting one through UIT if it is intended for the whole class.
-Here’s how you can add the Slack tool to your course.
+Instructors in most schools can create a Slack workspace that is limited to course membership.
+If you are familiar with Slack and have read Setting up a Slack workspace for your students, you understand the pros and cons of using the Canvas Slack tool to create a course workspace over requesting one through UIT, if Slack use is intended for the whole class.
+Below is how to add the Slack tool to your Canvas course.

 Set up a Slack account (new users only)